kebaldwi/DNAC-TEMPLATES/LABS/LAB8-Dynamic-Automation/README.md

    ![json](./images/DNAC-ProjectImport.png?raw=true "Import JSON")
 6. Once the project is imported, select it to view each of the template files within it.
    ![json](./images/DNAC-ProjectFiles.png?raw=true "Import JSON")

+Take a few moments and examine the construction of these templates, as each has a specific form and function.
+Their design is modular to allow reuse of them within other composite templates for other switches or routers.

 The project we imported contains the following templates:
 1. **AAA** for local AAA services
    ![json](./images/DNAC-Project-AAA-Template.png?raw=true "Import JSON")